-This area is best suited for intermediates, with wide cruisey blues and some steeper reds; perfect for practicing turns and building up technique on.
+La Rosiere ski resort is best suited to intermediates, with wide cruisey blues and some steeper reds; perfect for practicing turns and building up technique on.
 Beginners won’t have too much trouble skiing here but if you’re unfamiliar with drag lifts you may find it hard to get to nearby La Thuile over the boarder in Italy.
 Advanced skiers and freeriders will enjoy the thrilling black runs and good off-piste sections on offer.

 Intermediate snowboarders will find La Rosière fun for cruising with the wide slopes on offer, whilst beginners may struggle with the drag lifts.
 Advanced snowboarders will most likely cruise through this resort with little challenge.
 Park boarders should head to Poletta snowpark where there's a great series of rails and kickers.

-La Rosière has some options for childcare including Les Galopins Kids’ Club who will look after children as young as 18 months.
-There is also the ESF childcare ski groups and several private nannies within resort who can offer additional services such as evening babysitting.
+Options for childcare in La Rosière ski resort include Les Galopins Kids’ Club who will look after children as young as 18 months.
+There is also the ESF childcare ski groups and several private nannies within the resort who can offer additional services such as evening babysitting.

-La Rosière offers a great range of alternative winter sports activities which are perfect for non-skiers and skiers looking for something a bit different to fill a whiteout day.
-These include snowshoeing, ice driving, dog-sledding and even ice diving for those who are feeling brave. there are also some lovely spas in resort.
+La Rosiere ski resort offers a great range of alternative winter sports activities which are perfect for non-skiers and skiers looking for something a bit different to fill a whiteout day.
+These include snowshoeing, ice driving, dog-sledding.
+There are also some lovely spas in the resort.